-10. We employ a number of specialist staff with the following qualifications: What specialist service and expertise are available at or accessed by the school?
-We provide annual ASC specific training for all teaching and support staff that work with all SEND students We employ ELSA and ELKLAN qualified staff We provide dyscalculia and dyslexia training for relevant staff We ensure relevant staff receive annual training from a Speech and Language Therapist (S<) Our Higher Learning Teaching Assistants (HITAs) receive subject an asifing training Our Higher Learning Teaching Assistants (HLTAs) receive subject specific training Identified Access Centre staff are trained by the Educational Psychologist to deliver Autism and Me to identified students Testing for Access Arrangements (support for Exam Concessions) The following specialist services are also accessed through the school: Liaison with Social Services Child and Adolescent Mental Health Services (CAMHS) Occupational Therapy (OT) Speech and Language Therapy (S<) Cognitive Behavioural Therapy (CBT) from Educational Psychologists Lego Therapy Extra-curricular clubs Emotional Literacy Support Assistant (ELSA) Speech and Language (ELKLAN) Virtual Behaviour Service (VBS) Educational Psychologist (EP) Merton Sensory Team for students with visual and hearing impairment Jigsaw4U (Specialist Support Practitioners to support students and families linked to Social Emotional and Mental Health SEMH)) Physiotherapy as appropriate 11.
-The general and specific training provided to all staff including disability awareness training is as follows: General training: What training have the staff supporting children and young Annual SEND training and ASC training delivered by the EP, SEN Department and/or Access Centre for all staff people with SEN had or are having?
-Specific Training includes:
+10. What specialist service and expertise are available at or accessed by the school?
+We employ a number of specialist staff with the following qualifications: We provide annual ASC specific training for all teaching and support staff that work with all SEND students We employ ELSA and ELKLAN qualified staff We provide dyscalculia and dyslexia training for relevant staff We ensure relevant staff receive annual training from a Speech and Language Therapist (S<) Our Higher Learning Teaching Assistants (HLTAs) receive subject specific training Identified Access Centre staff are trained by the Educational Psychologist to deliver Autism and Me to identified studen Testing for Access Arrangements (support for Exam Concessions) The following specialist services are also accessed through the school: Liaison with Social Services Child and Adolescent Mental Health Services (CAMHS) Occupational Therapy (OT) Speech and Language Therapy (S<) Cognitive Behavioural Therapy (CBT) from Educational Psychologists Lego Therapy Extra-curricular clubs Emotional Literacy Support Assistant (ELSA) Speech and Language (ELKLAN) Virtual Behaviour Service (VBS) Educational Psychologist (EP) Merton Sensory Team for students with visual and hearing impairment Jigsaw4U (Specialist Support Practitioners to support students and families linked to Social Emotional and Mental Healt SEMH)) Physiotherapy as appropriate 11.
+The general and specific training provided to all staff including disability awareness training is as follows: General training: What training have the staff supporting children and young Annual SEND training and ASC training delivered by the EP, SEN Department and/or Access Centre for all staff ople with SEN had or are having Specific Training includes:

-ELKLAN (Speech and Language) Emotional Literacy Support Assistant (ELSA) Subject specific training Using Social stories and Comic Strip conversations Use of Abstract Language in the classroom Autistic Spectrum Condition (ASC) awareness
+ELKLAN (Speech and Language)

+Emotional Literacy Support Assistant (ELSA)

+Subject specific training

+Using Social stories and Comic Strip conversations

+Use of Abstract Language in the classroom

+Autistic Spectrum Condition (ASC) awareness

 Dyslexia awareness

 Behaviour management

 Higher Level Teaching Assistant (HLTA)

 Memory skills and fine motor skills

 Management of Actual or Potential Aggression (MAPA) - Accredited

 Positive Behaviour and De-escalation

 Speech and Language Communication (SLCN)

 The qualifications and experiences needed by key staff with overall responsibilities are:

 National Award for SEN Coordination (Level 7) (SENCo/Head of Inclusion)

 Future or planned training includes:

-A postgraduate qualification (postgraduate diploma or master's level) in working with children with an ASC.
+A post-graduate qualification (post graduate diploma or master's level) in working with children with an ASC.
 (Head of Access Centre (ARP)